T

 What travellers told us

-2. 2Consider hiring a private accessible vehicle for day trips or specific excursions to navigate the challenging terrain more comfortably.
+2. 2Consider hiring a private accessible vehicle service for day trips or specific excursions, as public transport and standard taxis are unreliable for consistent accessibility.

 Community check-ins